succinctlabs/sp1/book/developers/common-issues.md

 sp1-sdk = { version = "1.0.1", default-features = false }
 ```

-This will configure out the `network` feature which will remove the dependency on `alloy_sol_types`
-This will configure out the `network` feature which will remove the dependency on `alloy_sol_types`
-and configure out the `NetworkProver`.
+This will configure out the `network` feature which will remove the dependency on `alloy_sol_types` and configure out the `NetworkProver`.

 ## Rust Version Errors